ansumanbebarta/emacs-config/README.md

 I use EVIL package because I like VIM mode.
 So VIM keys will work for editing.
 I have used `jk` to act as VIM `ESC` in insert mode.
 Please find following keys as per my configurations.
 (All keys are prefixed with <SPC> as I have set <SPC> as EVIL-LEADER)

+* basic keys
-I     :    Start editing emacs init file
+  - I     :    Start editing emacs init file
-T     :    Start ansi-term with zsh f     :    Open a file c     :    Comment or uncomment a region'comment-or-uncomment-region
+  - T     :    Start ansi-term with zsh
+  - f     :    Open a file
+  - c     :    Comment or uncomment a region'comment-or-uncomment-region

-b stands for buffer
+* b stands for buffer
-bk    :    Kill a buffer
+  - bk    :    Kill a buffer
-br    :    Rename a buffer
+  - br    :    Rename a buffer
-bR    :    Reload a buffer
+  - bR    :    Reload a buffer
-bs    :    Buffer switch
+  - bs    :    Buffer switch

-e stands for elpy
+* e stands for elpy
-ed    :    Go to definition in elpy es    :    Open elpy shell (iPython) er    :    Send region to shell (iPython) ec    :    Send current statement to shell (iPython)
+  - ed    :    Go to definition in elpy
+  - es    :    Open elpy shell (iPython)
+  - er    :    Send region to shell (iPython)
+  - ec    :    Send current statement to shell (iPython)

-p stands for project
+* p stands for project
-pp    :    Projectile project switch pf    :    Find a file in project pg    :    Grep inside project pi    :    Empyt projectile cache
+  - pp    :    Projectile project switch
+  - pf    :    Find a file in project
+  - pg    :    Grep inside project
+  - pi    :    Empyt projectile cache

-t stands for tree
+* t stands for tree
-tt    :    Toggle project explorer
+  - tt    :    Toggle project explorer

-w stands for workspace
+* w stands for workspace
-ws    :    Switch workspace
+  - ws    :    Switch workspace
-wr    :    Rename a workspace
+  - wr    :    Rename a workspace
-wk    :    Kill a workspace
+  - wk    :    Kill a workspace
-wl    :    Next workspace (l as per vim) wh    :    Previous workspace (h as per vim)
+  - wl    :    Next workspace (l as per vim)
+  - wh    :    Previous workspace (h as per vim)

 You can always check init.el above defined keys.